Control & Treatment for Japanese Knotweed Llanelli

-How to eliminate Knotweed?
+How to eliminate Knotweed Llanelli?

 Bund/Stockpiling Method is a blended treatment using stem-injection or foliar application, followed by digging up the underground material and removing the soil and material to a different location where the emergence of ‘new shoots’ can be subjected to further herbicide application.
 This method is employed on sites where you need the removal of the knotweed to be quick and not done over several seasons so is consequently is especially good for building plots and development sites as work can carry on at once.
+There is a considerable expense for this removal method as the transporting of the soil and material is subject to significant logistical difficulties due to it being classed as highly controlled waste.

 Is Knotweed Harmful to Dogs, Cats and People?